 Yes.
-If the Aetna or CoventryOne Individual plan in which you were a subscriber is due a rebate, then we will mail you a rebate check by August 1.
+If the Individual plan in which you were a subscriber is due a rebate, then we will mail you a rebate check by September 30.

 In nearly all cases, rebates go to the policyholder, which is the employer or other group offering the plan.
 The employer then has to follow government guidelines on how to use the rebates.
 The employer must use the amount of an MLR rebate that is proportionate to the premiums paid by subscribers, to benefit its subscribers.
 There are several ways employers can choose to do this.

 Employers have to follow government guidelines on how they can use the rebate.
 Employers will need to determine the best way to use the rebate.
 The employer must use the amount of an MLR rebate that is proportionate to the premiums paid by subscribers, to benefit its subscribers.
 There are several ways employers can choose to do this.

 Health plans pay rebates to specific pools of plans.
-A pool is determined by the size of your plan (individual, small group or large group), the state where your plan’s contract is written, and the type of plan you have.
+A pool is determined by the size of your plan (indvidual, small group or large group), the state where your plan's contract is written, and the type of plan you have.
 You may live in a state where some plans are getting rebates, but you may be in a different type of plan.
-Your health plan contract also may be issued in another state.
+Your helth plan contract also may be issued in another state.
 This is common for employers who have employees in more than one state.